Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Madagascar data

-We combine the DHS data with a database of healthcare facilities managed by the public health sector in sub-Saharan Africa, compiled by \citeauthor{Maina2019} \citeyear{Maina2019} \citep{HealthDataSet_Snow2019}.
+We connect the individual- and cluster-level data with a database of healthcare facilities managed by the public health sector in sub-Saharan Africa \citep{Maina2019, HealthDataSet_Snow2019}.
 The dataset consists of a geo-referenced inventory of public health facilities managed by governments, local authorities, faith-based organizations and non-governmental organizations.
-Private health facilities, those serving only special populations (e.g., prisons, schools), and those providing only specialized care are excluded \citep{Maina2019}.
+Private health facilities, those serving only special populations (e.g., prisons, schools), and those providing only specialized care are excluded.
 These data have previously been used to study distance to healthcare and utilization of ANC, including via linkage to DHS data \citep{Tanou2021}.

-The health facility dataset contains $2,677$ Madagascar facilities, of which $2,647$ have non-missing latitude/longitude coordinates and non-duplicate geometries.
-We use ArcGIS Pro and the ESRI Street Map Premium `Afrika.mmpk' product to compute the walking distances (in kilometers (kms)) on valid roads and paths between Toliara DHS clusters and healthcare facilities, allowing for a $10$ km search tolerance for snapping distance to a network feature (road or other path).
-In the resulting distance matrix $(109 \text{ clusters} \times 2,619 \text{ facilities})$, we remove any facilities that have missing values for more than $80$\% of clusters.
-Missing values may occur if there is not a valid route between locations or if the point cannot be located on the map.
-This results in a final distance matrix containing $109$ clusters and $2,598$ health facilities, with no missing values for distance between any cluster/health facility pairs.
+The health facility dataset contains $2,677$ facilities across Madagascar, of which $2,647$ have non-missing latitude/longitude coordinates and non-duplicate geometries.
+We use ArcGIS Pro and the ESRI Street Map Premium `Afrika.mmpk' product to compute the walking distances (in kilometers (kms)) on valid roads and paths between Toliara DHS clusters and healthcare facilities, allowing for a $10$ km search tolerance for snapping distance to a network feature (road or other path) {and retaining only those facilities that can be connected with a valid network feature ($n = 2,619$).
+Using the walking distance travel mode excludes roads and trails that are considered inaccessible to pedestrians, such as private roads or those with restrictions against walking, and allows for routes along pedestrian-only paths.
+Distances represent the shortest possible route between points on these valid thoroughfares \citep{EsriODMat, EsriTravelMode}.

-Starting from the DHS Madagascar sample of women aged $15-49$ living in Toliara Province ($3,138$), we limit to women who had their most recent live-birth within the time window of interest (the $5$ years prior to survey administration) ($1,823$) and have non-missing ANC visit and distance to health facility information ($1,818$), resulting in $1,818$ unique women distributed across $109$ cluster locations.
-While missing data on ANC visits is unlikely to be missing at random, we note there is still limited opportunity for selection bias as this exclusion criteria only omits $5$ women.